kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 - The resulting matrix contains **5,384 rows (customers)** and **7,796 columns (products)**.
 - The matrix has **41,961,803 NaN values (99.97%)** and **11,861 non-NaN values (0.03%)**, reflecting the sparsity typical of collaborative filtering data, as customers interact with only a small subset of available products.

-The user-item matrix enables collaborative filtering models to predict ratings for products that customers have not interacted with by analyzing patterns in existing customer-product interactions.
+The user-item matrix enables collaborative filtering models to predict ratings for products that customers have not interacted with by analyzing patterns in existing customer-product interactions [(datacamp, 2024)](https://app.datacamp.com/learn/courses/building-recommendation-engines-in-python).

 ![Holdout Set](images/image-4.png)

-The user-item matrix was split to create a training set for collaborative filtering modeling [[4]](https://app.datacamp.com/learn/courses/building-recommendation-engines-in-python).
+The user-item matrix was split to create a training set for collaborative filtering modeling.

 1. **Splitting Rows and Columns**
    - The matrix was partitioned by masking **50% of the rows and columns**, setting their values to `NaN` to simulate unseen data for model training.